ge-high-assurance/RACK/RACK-Ontology/Orienteering.md

     TestBld1 is a COMPILE.
     TestBld1 has compileInput TestSource1 has goal TestExe.
     TestExe is a FILE.

+Describing the 5 tests within the TESTING ontology portion and--since we documented the `TEST_DEVELOPMENT` above--linking them back to their development portion (which is not always present):

     TEST1 is a TEST has identifier "Test1".
     TEST2 is a TEST has identifier "Test2".